trijayadigital/laravel-echo-server/README.md

 #### µWebSockets deprecation

 µWebSockets has been [officially deprecated](https://www.npmjs.com/package/uws).
 Currently there is no support for µWebSockets in Socket.IO, but it may have the new [ClusterWS](https://www.npmjs.com/package/@clusterws/cws) support incoming.
-Meanwhile Laravel Echo Server will use [`ws` engine](https://www.npmjs.com/package/ws) by default until there is another option.
+Meanwhile tripay-les will use [`ws` engine](https://www.npmjs.com/package/ws) by default until there is another option.